sonatype/operator-nexus-repository/README.md

 you configure dynamic provisioning of persistent storage based on your deployment environment as explained below.

 #### Cloud deployments (AWS/Azure)
 * Ensure the appropriate Container Storage Interface (CSI) driver(s) are installed for your chosen OpenShift cloud deployment.
-Please, refer to OpenShift documentation for details on configuring CSI drivers.
+Please refer to OpenShift documentation for details on configuring CSI drivers.

 Note: if you're using Red Hat OpenShift on AWS (ROSA), CSI drivers for dynamically provisioning EBS volumes are installed by default; you should see associated storage classes for them in your cluster web console similar to what's shown below: